benzguo/blog/content/docs/music/microtonal-synthesizers.md

 ## Tuning the Prophet 12

+Many hardware synthesizers support custom tunings.
+I use the [Prophet 12](https://www.sequential.com/product/prophet-12-keyboard).

-Loading a custom tuning onto the [Prophet 12](https://www.sequential.com/product/prophet-12-keyboard), my hardware synth, was non-trivial.
+Loading a custom tuning onto the Prophet was non-trivial.
 I've put together some documentation here for my future self and the internet.
 Your mileage may vary: this is based on my vague memories of using niche software 2 years ago, and the [DSI forum post](https://forum.sequential.com/index.php?topic=2187.0) that I originally used as a reference.

 ### 1. Generate a sysex file